devopsdays/devopsdays-web/content/page/organizing.md

 - people who could have attended are left out because the event appears 'full'

 ### Minimal Cost

+Unless you’ve got a really strong audience and a fairly guaranteed attendance, you probably want to have 80% or more of your expected expenses covered by sponsors rather than ticket sales.
+That way, you can drop ticket prices to a nominal amount for locals, underrepresented communities, students, any reason that you feel like would benefit the community at large.

 We recommend charging a minimal fee.
 This will keep your event accessible by making it cost a fraction of a typical high-priced conference ticket (perhaps 10% to 20% of what someone might pay to attend a commercial tech event in your region).
 This gives us the best of both worlds: